aboliaa/SMSApp/README.md

 App to handle inbound and outbound SMS
 This is a simple SMS app that exposes the following 2 APIs that accepts JSON data as input.

+##Architecture
+- This app is written in Python using Flask web framework.
+- Caching and Ratelimiting is implemented by maintaining required information in Redis.
+- User data (credentials) are stored in SQLite.

 ## Installation

 Install all required Python packages using requirements.txt